 Is the Romanian Digital Nomad Visa worth it?
 (My personal opinion)

 Don’t forget to check out the best cities to live in before deciding where to go.
-There’s a lot more to this country than the largest city you always hear about!
+There’s a lot more to this country than the largest cities you always hear about!

 On the other hand, I have to be honest and recommend you an alternative: Croatia offers a digital nomad visa as well, and their monetary requirements are much lower, at around 2,500 Euros per month.
-It’s good to have options!
+It’s good to have options and you can learn about them over on Croatia Wise.

 Conclusion

-Let me know what you think about the Romanian Digital Nomad Visa and don’t hesitate to ask any questions you might have about it!
+Let me know what you think, and don’t hesitate to ask any questions you might have about this type of visa!

 Assuming there will be Americans applying for this, the criminal record can be tricky, especially if Romania wants your FBI background check to be apostille.
 Speaking as an American with Slovenian residency (and going through all the hoops once every two years), nothing is ever that straight forward.
 I wonder what documentation they want for proof of earnings for the past six months?
 If you have your own company, sometimes you don’t pay yourself a normal monthly wage.
 It can get tricky.